peakcodes/cryptoGolf/README.md

 [additional info on what we do].<br>
 Expertise on cryptocurrencies was provided by Tim Hill.<br>

-Our project is hosted at: https://xhandler.github.io/cryptoGolf/<br>
+Our project is hosted through Github Pages at: https://xhandler.github.io/cryptoGolf/,<br>
+and through Heroku at: [add when hosted]<br>

 # Contributors
 __Afolabi Akingbe__ - math MVP; research, back-end;<br>